Past OMUG Events

 May 17, 2018

 A great turnout both in person and online at our May 2018 meeting.
 Alex Bettinardi from ODOT and Joel Freedman from RSG were on hand to update the group on recent work to develop a population synthesizer that is now available for use statewide, and implementation of a activity based model for southern Oregon.
 Thank you to Garth Appanaitis and DKS Associates for the use of their terrific conference room!
-Presentation slides are available in the past presentations library.
+Slides are available in the presentation archives.

 Oregon Modeling Steering Committee Overview